phil-opp/blog_os/blog/post/2016-05-28-catching-exceptions.md

 8     | 0: Interrupt Gate, 1: Trap Gate   | If this bit is 0, interrupts are disabled when this handler is called.
 9-11  | must be one                       |
 12    | must be zero                      |
-13‑14 | Descriptor Privilege Level (DPL)  | The minimal required privilege level required for calling this handler.
+13‑14 | Descriptor Privilege Level (DPL)  | The minimal privilege level required for calling this handler.
 15    | Present                           |

 Each exception has a predefined IDT index.
 For example the invalid opcode exception has table index 6 and the page fault exception has table index 14.
 Thus, the hardware can automatically load the corresponding IDT entry for each exception.
 The [Exception Table][exceptions] in the OSDev wiki shows the IDT indexes of all exceptions in the “Vector nr.” column.